YueYANG1996/KnoBo/README.md

     --number_of_reports <NUMBER OF REPORTS TO ANNOTATE> \
     --openai_key <OPENAI API> \
 ```
-The default LLM for annotation if Flan-T5-XXL, you can change it to GPT-4 by setting `--annotator gpt4` (warning: this may cost a lot of money).
+The default LLM for annotation is [Flan-T5-XXL](https://huggingface.co/google/flan-t5-xxl).
+You can change it to GPT-4 by setting `--annotator gpt4` (warning: this may cost a lot of money).
 The default number of reports to annotate is 1000.
-The annotated reports will be saved to `./data/concept_annotation_<modality>/annotations_<annotator>`.
+The annotated reports will be saved to `./data/concept_annotation_<modality>/annotations_<annotator>/`.

 ## Train Grounding Functions